|

 do NOT adequately assess engaged

-couples for the common
+couples for the five common

-pro-posed here.
+hazards proposed here.
 See

 these

-and study this free, self-study marriage-prep
+and study this free, self-improvement marriage-prep course.

 Many people say "It begins when one mate calls a lawyer."
 I propose